 - 1. Analyse the asymptotic performance of algorithms. - 2.
 Demonstrate a familiarity with data structures and algorithms. - 3.
 Compare algorithms based on time & space complexity. - 4.
 Employ graphs to model real life problems, when appropriate.
 Develop algorithms that employ graph computations as key components, and analyse them. - 5.
 Mapping of data structures like Stack, Queue and Linked List to real life problems. - 6.
-Master the implementation of linked data structures such as linked lists and binary trees. - 7.
-Be familiar with advanced data structures such as balanced search trees, hash tables, Red-Black trees, Btrees. - 8.
-Understand Divide & Conquer approach, Greedy algorithm, Backtracking approach for algorithm design. - 9.
-Be familiar with Branch and Bound&Dynamic programming
+Be familiar with advanced data structures such as balanced search trees, hash tables, Red-Black trees, Btrees. - 7.
+Understand Divide & Conquer approach, Greedy algorithm, Backtracking approach for algorithm design.